-- Database query results are cached in Azure Redis Cache for better performance.
+- Database query results are cached in Azure Cache for Redis to improve performance.

 - User submits ticket orders and concert reviews, which are placed in the queue.

 - Azure Functions processes order payment and concert reviews.

 - Cognitive Services provides an analysis of the concert review to determine the sentiment (positive or negative).